minij4/airbnb-clone/README.md

 # Airbnb Clone

-It is a personal portfolio project from freecodegram React.js course.
+It is a personal portfolio project from freeCodeCamp.org React.js course.

 ## Installation